PBLUER19725/pbluer19725.github.io/index.md

    3. **Business & Outreach Team**
       - Manages sponsorship acquisition, public relations, and brand promotion.
       - Produces multimedia content (photography/videography) and maintains social media platforms for team visibility.

+## How to keep in touch with us?
+- We have Bilibili account.
+You can watch our latest videos there.
+- If you want to chat with us, you can use email.
+[Mail To Our Email: FTC19725@outlook.com](mailto://ftc19725@outlook.com)